Korean War Legacy Project

 Heartbreak Ridge

-Douglas C. Fargo talks about his assignment as a Platoon Leader on Heartbreak Ridge.
-He speaks about serving with South Korean soldiers and the soldiers he lost under his command.
-He also describes capturing North Korean soldiers during an attack and on patrol.
+Douglas C. Fargo recalls his role as a platoon leader on Heartbreak Ridge from November 1951 to March 1952, where he led eleven combat missions.
+He describes serving alongside South Korean soldiers and the sorrow of losing men under his command.
+He also recounts capturing North Korean soldiers during both attacks and patrols.

 Ed M. Dozier